keyvan-amiri/PGTNet/README.md

 | optim | Specifies the most important design options with respect to the optimizer.
 For instance, **optim.optimizer** specifies the optimizer type and in our case is always set to **adamW**.
 The **optim.base_lr** and **optim.weight_decay** define base learning rate and weight decay, respectively.
 The **optim.max_epoch** specifies number of training epochs, while **optim.scheduler** and **optim.num_warmup_epochs** specify type of schedule (in our case always **cosine_with_warmup**) and number of warmup epochs. |
 <!-- This is not remaining of the table. -->

 Training results are saved in a seperate folder which is located in the **results** folder in the root directory of **GPS repository**.
 Name of this folder is always equivalent to the name of the configuration file that is used for training.
-For instance running the previous command produces the folder `bpic2015m1-GPS+LapPE+RWSE-ckptbest`.
+For instance running the previous command produces this folder: **bpic2015m1-GPS+LapPE+RWSE-ckptbest**

 **<a name="part5">5.
 Inference with PGTNet:</a>**